|Nutrition Facts (per serving)|

 In 1950, Dr. Baker published "Barbecued Chicken and Other Meats," a bulletin that included recipes to make broiler chickens (chickens bred for their meat instead of eggs) ideal for the barbecue.
 The idea of cooking chicken was somewhat new at the time, as most people ate beef and pork, and Dr. Baker saw the publication as a way to educate home cooks while helping poultry farmers.

 The bulletin also featured instructions on how to build your own outdoor cooking fireplace using cinder blocks.
-Dr. Baker's original recipe used a barbecue pit with the chicken cooked on racks, several feet away from the coals so that the chicken cooked relatively slowly.
+Dr. Baker's original recipe used a barbecue pit where the chicken was cooked on racks, several feet away from the coals so that the chicken cooked relatively slowly.
 (He had even built a grill 50 to 60 feet long, large enough to feed 5,000 people.)
 You can construct something like this if you are so inclined, but this recipe still works fine on a deep, kettle-style grill.

 At the New York State Fair in the 1950s, Dr. Baker opened a stand called "Baker's Chicken Coop" (still in operation today by his daughter) where he cooked up over a million chickens.
 He also contributed to the invention of the chicken nugget, as well as chicken hot dogs and turkey ham.

 It may seem odd to include a raw egg in the marinade and basting sauce, but it is the key ingredient.
 When the egg is blended with the other ingredients, a protein breaks down which helps keep the oil and vinegar emulsified, and causes the egg (and therefore the marinade) to bind itself to the skin of the chicken.
-This enhances the sauce's abilities to penetrate the skin and tenderize the meat while adding plenty of flavors.
+This enhances the sauce's ability to penetrate the skin and tenderize the meat while adding plenty of flavors.

 If you are concerned about using a raw egg, bear in mind that the vinegar should kill any bacteria present.